Brighton Secondary School has a vision to be the school of choice for the holistic education of boys and girls.

 We want our students prepared for the 21st century and envisage an iPad/MacBook program for all students, to achieve more engagement with the curriculum.

 The Digital Learning program provides a vehicle for a personalised learning program and supports a constructivist approach to creating curriculum.
+This includes flipped classrooms, where the focus is on providing access to class content anywhere, anytime to personalise learning for students and make class time a place for deep, active learning.

 Governing Council endorses the program and approves the financial commitment based on a formal poll of parents/caregivers.
 Every student in Year 8 and 9 bring their own iPad.
 Every student from Year 10 is supplied with a MacBook to use 24 / 7 for the duration of their education at Brighton Secondary School.
 The MacBook remains the property of the school during this period.